sok123-1/hello-world/README.md

 ##  What is Habitly?

-**Habitly** App where you can create habit lists, set goals and join leaderboards with your friends to compete to see who can keep their habit streak for the longest.
+**Habitly** is an App where you can create habit lists, set goals and join leaderboards with your friends to compete to see who can keep their habit streak for the longest.
 ---

 ##  Functional Requirements